Are you looking for fun listening activities for children to do at home or in the classroom?

 This is an enlightening exercise that often clearly shows if listening skills are in place or require some sharpening.

-Preschoolers should get very simple instructions and only one at a time initially.
+Preschoolers should initially be given very simple instructions, one at a time.
 Incorporate questions with the words left and right.

 Feel free to use this example, simplify it for a preschooler or make up your own.